eloisepeng/museum-cms/README.md

 # museum-internal
-An internal system to control museum collections with restrict access.
+A museum collection managerment system (CMS) with restrict access.